Jump to: Links to Full Articles

 Thomas E. “Black Jack” Ketchum (1862-1901) – Outlaw leader of the Ketchum Gang, they robbed trains in New Mexico, West Texas, and Arizona.
 He was finally captured and hanged at Clayton, New Mexico on April 25, 1901.

-Jack Kettle (18??-1889) – An outlaw, he led a gang in the Big Horn Mountains of Wyoming until the gang was captured by a vigilante group in 1889.
+Jack Kettle (18??-1889) – According to an article in the New York Times in 1889, Kettle was an outlaw, he led a gang in the Big Horn Mountains of Wyoming until the gang was captured by a vigilante group in 1889.
 Kettle Jack; however, got away.
+After publication, several Wyoming papers said the reporter created the story out of thin air.

 John Kinney (18??-1819) – Leader of the John Kinney Gang of New Mexico, Kinney was known as the “King Pin of Cattle Rustlers.”
 After being captured in 1893 and sentenced to prison, the gang broke up.
 He died in Arizona in 1919.